Simrank10/git-and-github/what-is-git-Overview.md

 Git is like the ultimate “Save and Load” feature in a video game:
 - **Save**: Imagine you’re at a tough level in the game and you hit **Save** to record your progress (just like saving the current state of your code in Git).
 - **Load**: Something goes wrong, and you lose the game (or mess up your code).
 No problem!
 You can return to a previous save point.
-- **Collaborate**: Think of multiplayer mode—everyone plays together, but each player can save their progress separately and then merge it all back into the main storyline when ready.
+- **Collaborate**: Think of multiplayer mode, where everyone plays together, but each player can save their progress separately and then merge it all back into the main storyline when ready.